 The Extra Deaths

 #DiedSuddenly has been a trending hashtag, and the United States lists 400,000 Covid-era fatalities not formally attributed to the virus itself.
-Do the numbers add up, and are they dividing us?
+Do the numbers add up?

 By Jill Neimark